wp-plugins/gwebpro-contact-form-7-mailchimp-extension/readme.txt

 == Frequently Asked Questions ==

-Do you have questions or issues with Gwebpro Ccontact Form 7 MailChimp Extension?
+Do you have questions or issues with Gwebpro Contact Form 7 MailChimp Extension?
 Use these support channels appropriately.

 1. [Gwebpro Contact Form 7 MailChimp Extension Docs](http://www.gwebpro.com/gwebpro-mailchimp-cf7-extension)